cobwebch/external_import/Documentation/User/BackendModule/Index.rst

 or the command line, or called using the API.
 Any other status will appear as "Other".

+There is also a duration associated with each log entry.
+This is actually the duration of the whole import run and will be the same for all log entries related to the same run.

 There is not much more to it for now.
 It may gain new features in the future.

 .. figure:: ../../Images/LogModule.png